mostafa-drz/spotify-companion/docs/userStories/now-playing.md

 ## Executive Summary

-This feature introduces a real-time "Now Playing" companion page (`/playing`) to nowtune.ai.
+This feature introduces a real-time "Now Playing" companion page (`/playing`) to Spotify Companion.
 The new experience focuses exclusively on generating and playing AI-powered educational intros for the currently playing Spotify track, blending seamlessly into the user's listening session.
 The implementation is focused, modern, and minimal, with no playlist-based or backward compatibility features. **The app uses the Spotify Web Playback SDK for all playback state, control, and event listening, acting as a true playback controller and intro injector.**

 ---